pythonindia/inpycon2019/faq.md

 people are expected to participate in this event, from all over the country.

-PyCon India 2019 is actually 3 events rolled into one mega event.
+PyCon India 2019 is actually 3 events rolled into one mega event:

   * Conference Days